 With zero emissions and a 50% reduction in noise compared to similar models, it’s an environmentally-conscious, (somewhat) neighbor-friendly piece of equipment.

-The strong metal impeller chews through leaves and debris easily to prevent clogging — good for when you suck up the occasional acorn or stick — and mulches them into a size suitable for compost piles.
+The strong metal impeller will mulch leaves and debris easily to prevent clogging — good for when you suck up the occasional acorn or stick — and mulches them into a size suitable for compost piles.

 With a 16:1 mulch ratio you can toil longer before stopping to empty the 1.5-bushel bag.
 A built-in cord retainer keeps the power cord in place and plugged in, preventing interruptions in power.

 I conducted extensive product research, reading and comparing 100’s of leaf blower vacuum mulcher reviews to provide you with honest recommendations for the top leaf vacuum on the market.